Blackk88/Movie-Watchlist/README.md

 <a href=https://blackk88.github.io/Movie-Watchlist/>Live Demo</a>

-Get info from openDB API and allow user to save movie to watchlist using localStorage.
+Getting info from openDB API and allowing user to save movie to watchlist using localStorage.
 Built using vanilla JS, building this app I've practiced following things:

 - *async / await JS*